umnovjp/NHLShiftsStats3/README.md

 game 0,1,2 10/20 all empty games 10/21, 10/22 as well it works again 10/24 tested up to end of 11/3 all works

-game 6 12/14 away team has lines changing. but home team has order of lines changing
+game 6 12/14 away team has lines changing. but home team has order of lines changing.
+Game 3 1/25 away team lines change

 to delete 342-378, 212-224